 six month later.

-The backside of the calculator reveals another unusual feature - a hidden POWER switch.
-The calculator was obviously manufactured in Taiwan but we are not able to trace back its roots.
+The backside of the calculator reveals another unusual feature - a hidden [POWER] switch.

 If you have additions to the above article please email: email@example.com.